ancientlives/library/notes/music/Readme.txt

 ### Readme - Notes - Music

-Some notes on various aspects of music.
+A collection of notes on various aspects of music.
 Initial focus is upon classical, operatic, and movie music.

 #### Contents